gakowalski/atom-php-alternative-style/README.md

 I do propose some alternative syntax styling which helps with visually separating dollars from variable names while keeping them visible to ease finding variables in the code.

-## Original styling
+## Original dollar styling

 ![Original Atom styling](images/before.png)

-## New styling
+## New dollar styling

 After applying new CSS rules dollar signs sligthly change their colour and become separated from variable name by a single space:

 ![New Atom styling](images/after.png)

+## Other

+### Assignment operator

+This is minor change but I really like it (maybe because I rembemer glorious times of programming in Pascal).
+I propose to visually change `=` to proper assignment sign `≔`.
+I think it looks really nice and might help to visually catch improper operator in `if` statements.

 ## Try this yourself!

 Add content of [style.less](style.less) to your own Atom stylesheet (File -> Settings -> click on the link "your stylesheet" under "Choose a theme" title), *save changes* and open [examples.php](examples.php).
 Then open some true production source code *not* written by you and look around, make some edits.

 In actual editing work you might need some time to adapt to "automatic" space after dollar and after array closing bracket.
 Try to delete closing square bracket in `$var_9` example.
 I don't know at this time how to make this more intuitive.
+There is another problem with assingment sign, see `$eq_new_line` example.